 A complex web

-The health care safety net is a patchwork of programs and providers that serve low-income Californians without private health insurance.
+The health care safety net is a patchwork of programs and providers that serve Californians with low incomes without private health insurance.
 Changes in the economy, government budgets, and health care policy can influence how the safety-net population obtains medical care.